Dark-Knight-Rises/Logseq/pages/Computer Networks.md

 		- If the central device is damaged, the whole network fails.
 		- It is the easiest to install.
 And troubleshoot and therefore it is widely used in homes and offices.
 	- RING
 		- In this topology, the nodes are connected by exactly 2 nodes.
-And therefore they formed.
+And therefore they form a single continuous transmission path.
+		-